 Sciences-po — June 21, 2017

-- "Parliamentary Hearings of Prospective Justices in the U.S. and France" [L'audition parlementaire des candidats à la fonction de juge constitutionnel aux Etats-Unis et en France]
+- "L'audition parlementaire des candidats à la fonction de juge constitutionnel aux Etats-Unis et en France"

 |